FotiadisM/service-template/README.md

 ## Nice to Have

-- [ ] Find a way for dependabot to update binary dependencies located in makefile
+- [ ] Find a way for dependabot to update binary dependencies located in Makefile.
+- [ ] Update documentation on packages.
+- [ ] Have a better Makefile.